lechev95/01-Towns-Resources/README.md

 ## Towns
-# Exercise for students in the teamwork course at Software Engineering cource
+# Exercise for students in the teamwork course at Software Engineering and DevOps

 # Roles
   lechev95 takes the role “Editor”.